 Before you can go anywhere, you need to know where you’re starting from.
 The first step is to correctly classify your product according to the regulations in your target markets.
 Is your product a cosmetic, a dietary supplement, or a medical device?
 The answer determines everything that follows.
 A regulatory strategy is an “early-stage plan that outlines the necessary steps and documentation required to navigate regulatory pathways.”
 Once you have the right classification, you can map out the specific requirements, testing protocols, and submission processes you’ll need to follow.
 Getting this right from the start prevents you from wasting time and resources on the wrong path and sets a solid foundation for your entire global launch.

-Prioritize Your Markets
+How to Prioritize Your Target Markets

 You can’t launch everywhere at once, so it’s crucial to be strategic about where you expand.
 Your regulatory plan should directly support your company’s larger business goals.
 This means getting your regulatory, marketing, product development, and management teams on the same page to decide which markets to prioritize.
 Consider factors like market size, competition, regulatory difficulty, and potential return on investment.
 A phased approach, where you enter markets sequentially, often makes the most sense.
 This allows you to apply learnings from one market to the next, creating a more efficient and successful global expansion.
 By aligning on priorities, you ensure that your regulatory efforts are focused where they’ll have the greatest impact on your business.

-Set Up Regulatory Monitoring
+Setting Up Ongoing Regulatory Monitoring

 Regulatory landscapes are constantly shifting.
 A new rule, an updated guidance document, or a change in submission requirements can appear with little warning.
 That’s why a core part of your strategy must be ongoing monitoring.
 You need a system to keep track of regulatory changes in all of your target markets.
 As one compliance expert notes, “Stay informed by subscribing to news updates or regulatory websites (like the FDA).”
 Setting up alerts and regularly checking in with official sources like the FDA’s news and events page helps you stay ahead of the curve.
 This proactive approach allows you to adapt your strategy as needed, ensuring you remain compliant and avoid last-minute scrambles that can jeopardize your launch.

-Align Your Internal Teams
+Getting Your Internal Teams on the Same Page

 Regulatory compliance is a team sport.
 A successful strategy requires clear communication and collaboration across your entire organization.
 Your management team provides the resources and direction, while your regulatory experts define market rules and handle submissions.
 Meanwhile, your product development team needs to build a compliant product, and your marketing team must create labels and claims that meet local standards.
 When these teams work in silos, mistakes happen, leading to delays and rework.
 Establishing clear roles, responsibilities, and communication channels ensures everyone is working from the same playbook.
 This internal alignment is the engine that drives your regulatory strategy forward, making the entire process smoother and more efficient for everyone involved.

-Create a Risk Management Framework
+Building Your Risk Management Framework

 Even with the most carefully laid plans, things can go wrong.
 A key ingredient might be banned in a new market, or a regulatory agency might have unexpected questions about your submission.
 A strong strategy anticipates these potential issues with a risk management framework.
 This involves identifying potential risks, assessing their likelihood and impact, and developing contingency plans.
 It’s about preparing for problems before they happen.
 If an issue does arise, your framework should guide your response.
 The key is to “communicate, communicate, communicate” with your team to address the problem quickly and effectively.
 This proactive approach to risk management minimizes disruptions and keeps your market entry on track.

-Common Roadblocks in Global Regulatory Strategy
+Anticipating Common Regulatory Strategy Challenges

 Even the most well-designed global strategy can hit a few bumps.
 Expanding into new markets is a complex process, and anticipating the challenges ahead is the best way to prepare for them.
 When you know what to look for, you can build a more resilient plan that adapts to hurdles without derailing your launch.
 From conflicting rules to cultural nuances, here are some of the most common roadblocks you might encounter on your path to global expansion.

-Conflicting Global Requirements
+Handling Conflicting Global Requirements

 One of the biggest challenges of going global is that there’s no single, universal rulebook.
 Each country or region has its own set of regulatory requirements, and they often contradict one another.
 What’s required for product labeling in the European Union might be completely different from what the FDA demands in the United States.
 This means companies developing products for multiple markets often face fragmented regulatory expectations.
 You can’t simply copy and paste your compliance strategy from one country to the next.
 Instead, you have to treat each market as a unique puzzle, carefully tailoring your approach to meet its specific legal and technical standards.